davidfrantz/force/docs/source/history/vdev.rst

 - **General changes**

   - A lot of work has been done on improving the Docker builds and images.
-    Many thanks to Peter Johnsson for his help with this!
+    Many thanks to Peter Jonsson for his help with this!
 Most things won't be visible to the user, but should improve stability and security.
   - Due to some difficulties in installing the sf R-package, an older version of GDAL has been unknowingly resurfaced in the Docker container.
     Thanks to Benjamin Jakimow for reporting this issue.
     This has now been temporarily fixed by NOT installing the sf package in the Docker container.